timklapdor/csulx/_strategies/Blogging.md

 #### Motivation

-The use of Thinkspace for blogging (Wordpress platform) is an essential objective within the [Master of Education (Knowledge Networks and Digital Innovation course](http://csu.edu.au/digital).
+The use of ThinkSpace for blogging (WordPress platform) is an essential objective within the [Master of Education (Knowledge Networks and Digital Innovation course](http://csu.edu.au/digital).
 Emphasis is on reflective practice, sharing new resources and ideas, synthesising subject content, and responding to others as part of the learning continuum.
 ‘Blogging’ as such provides for interaction between learners and with the wider community as well as group-based activities.
 It is also an integral part of assessment for each of these subjects and as such students are encouraged to blog regularly across the session.

 #### Implementation

 INF537 - ‘Blogging buddies’ were set up where groups of 3 or 4 students (smaller community within the larger subject) connected, encouraged and shared.
 These groups were reorganised mid-session for the variety of having new buddies.
 INF537 and ETL523 - Assessment Item 3 for each of these subjects includes a Critical Reflection to be posted as a blog post, with URL included on the cover page as part of the final assessment submission.
 For INF537 the assignment stated:

 >PART B: Critical Reflection
-Thinkspace blog 600 words +/- 10%
+ThinkSpace blog 600 words +/- 10%
 Provide a critical synthesis of your reflection on how your views, knowledge and understanding of the work of an education professional in digital environments has changed and/or developed.
 >This should include examples captured from your personal reflections and research comments posted on your blog, and from participatory experiences within the subject.